octogonz/typescript-eslint/packages/eslint-plugin/docs/rules/interface-name-prefix.md

 # Require that interface names be prefixed with `I` (interface-name-prefix)

-It can be hard to differentiate between classes and interfaces.
-Prefixing interfaces with "I" can help telling them apart at a glance.
+Interfaces often represent important software contracts, so it can be helpful to prefix their names with `I`.
+The unprefixed name is then available for a class that provides a standard implementation of the interface.

 ## Rule Details

-This rule enforces consistency of interface naming prefix conventions.
+This rule enforces whether or not the `I` prefix is required for interface names.

 ## Options

 This rule has a string option.

-- `"never"` (default) disallows all interfaces being prefixed with `"I"`
+- `"never"` (default) disallows all interfaces being prefixed with `"I"` (or `"_I"`)
-- `"always"` requires all interfaces be prefixed with `"I"`
+- `"always"` requires all interfaces be prefixed with `"I"` (or `"_I"`)

+The `_` prefix is sometimes used to designate a private declaration, in which case a private interface might be named `_IAnimal` instead of `IAnimal`.
+The rule recognizes both forms.

 ### never